The Churches of Monmouth Beach

 Monmouth Beach was an amazing community in the late 19th Century.
 In addition to the rich and famous there were also, thanks be, the humble and devout.

 Over a 20-year period in the late 1800s, two large borough houses of worship were built — the Episcopal St. Peter’s of Galilee Church in 1873 on Ocean Avenue and the Roman Catholic Church of the Precious Blood in 1891 on Riverdale Avenue.
 Only Precious Blood remains today.

 Back in that Gilded Age time, the borough’s coast was a “Millionaire’s Row” — our seashore was dotted with large Victorian mansions, many requiring up to 15 household employees to maintain.
 The town also had several hotels and inns as well as the exclusive Monmouth Beach Clubhouse Hotel on Beach Road.
 Many of those workers (mostly Irish immigrant cooks, maids, gardeners and other household staff) and their families were Catholic, and rather than continue to make the three-mile journey to the Our Lady Star of the Sea Church in Long Branch, they decided to build their own house of worship.

 In 1889, John Maney, Sr., a founding member of the MB school board, sold his land on Wesley Street for $1,500 for the church’s construction.
-The cornerstone was laid in June 1891 and John Burke of Asbury Park was the builder.
+The cornerstone was laid on June 21, 1891 and Michael J. O’Farrell, the Irish-born Bishop of Trenton, was there to bless the event.
+John Burke of Asbury Park was the builder.